internet4000/radio4000-player/README.md

 # install dependencies
 yarn

-# serve with hot reload at localhost:4002
+# starts a server at http://localhost:4002 that autobuilds when files change
 yarn start

 # build for production with minification (will update `dist/radio4000-player.min.js`)